 Mugu Beach – 8.4 miles from Leo Carrillo State Park

 Resting north of Point Mugu Rock against the backdrop of the Santa Monica mountains, Mugu Beach is a heavily photographed beach next to Point Mugu Naval Base.
 While I love watching ocean waves dashing over black rocks, I cannot let my guard down as deaths from waves have occurred in the past.
 ARF-my-DOG!
 Therefore, be sure to keep your dog safe and be wary of waves.

 WOOF!
-If you’re in for a long drive, then get your paws over to Long Beach, where the only OFF-LEASH dog beach in Los Angeles County exists.
+If you and your dog don’t mind a long drive from Malibu, get your furry buttocks over to Long Beach, where the only OFF-LEASH dog beach in Los Angeles County exists.